Warren Foegele: Professional

-Carolina Hurricanes

-Foegele started the 2017–18 season with the Hurricanes' AHL affiliate, the Charlotte Checkers.
+Foegele was selected by the Carolina Hurricanes of the National Hockey League (NHL) in the third round, 67th overall, in the 2014 NHL entry draft.
+Foegele agreed to an entry-level contract with the Hurricanes on March 31, 2017.
+He started the 2017–18 season with the Hurricanes' American Hockey League (AHL) affiliate, the Charlotte Checkers.
 Foegele was named to the AHL All-Star Game after he led all rookies in goals and was tied for third in the league.
 Foegele was suspended for one game on March 19, 2018, for boarding during a game against the Binghamton Devils.
-He was called up to the National Hockey League (NHL) for the first time on March 25.
+He was called up to the NHL for the first time on March 25.
 Foegele played in his first NHL game the following day against the Ottawa Senators where he scored his first NHL goal and recorded his first NHL assist in his debut to help the Hurricanes win 4–1.
 He was sent back to the AHL after playing in two games and recording three points.
-Foegele was named the Checkers' Rookie of the Year following the team's elimination from the 2018 Calder Cup playoffs.
+In 73 games with Charlotte, he tallied 28 goals and 46 points.
+Foegele was named the Checkers' Rookie of the Year following the team's elimination from the 2018 Calder Cup playoffs by the Lehigh Valley Phantoms in the Eastern Conference semifinals.
+In eight playoff games, he marked three assists.